“SUPREP” Colonoscopy Instructions

 - Nothing by mouth after midnight except as listed above

-- Drink two 16oz of water following the prep
+- Drink an ADDITIONAL TWO 16oz cups of water following the prep

 A note about anesthesia: